Underworld (1996 film): Production

 After Roger Christian directed the successful The Final Cut for producers Robert and William Vince of Keystone Entertainment, the Vinces presented Christian with the script for Underworld by Larry Bishop.
 Christian responded positively to the script which allegedly Quentin Tarantino had read and responded to positively a few years ago and inspired him to write Reservoir Dogs and the Vinces hired Christian to direct after being satisfied with his work on The Final Cut while they were trying to convince Denis Leary to sign on to lead as the financing was contingent upon his involvement in the film.
 Leary had issues with a final scene in the script until Christian described how he'd approach it which helped clear away Leary's reservations and seeing him agree to lead the film.

-Principal photography on Underworld took place from November through December of 1995.
+Principal photography on Underworld took place from November through December 1995.
 Trimark Pictures was initially set to distribute the film with chairman Mark Amin an executive producer on the film, but following disagreements between Keystone and Trimark over how to market the film, with Trimark favoring selling Underworld as an art film while Keystone wanted to play to a broader commercial audience, the two companies came to an agreement where Keystone would handle the theatrical release of the film themselves with input and advice from Trimark while Trimark would handle the home video distribution of the film.
 Keystone would eventually partner with Legacy Releasing on the film's theatrical release.